I am super excited to share this makeover with you today!

 Here is a photo of the entire side of the piece with the black dry-brushed on.

-After the black, I dry-brushed on the top layer, which was the Metallic in Silver (no longer available, try Brushed Steel).
+After the black, I dry-brushed on the top layer, using Fusion Metallic Silver.

 See how it’s brightening up the finish and toning down the gold?
 My client wanted more silver than gold, so I kept applying silver until I was satisfied with its coverage.